The power supplies issue

 , a quick visit to DOS will reveal that it has been actually saved as "MYFILE.BAS".

-The Atari BASIC command LOAD "D1:myfile.bas"
+The Atari BASIC instruction LOAD "D1:myfile.bas"

 will not generate an error and will load "MYFILE.BAS".